Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Conclusions

 \section{Conclusions}

-We have introduced the partial Jacobians as a tool to analyze the propagation of gradients through deep neural networks directly in the functional space.
-Using the partial Jacobian evaluated close to the output, $\mathcal J^{L-2,L-1} \approx \chi_{\mathcal J}^\star$, we have introduced a very simple empirical test for criticality that requires a single backward pass.
-We have also shown that ciritcality formulated in terms of partial Jacobians is equivalent to criticality studied previously in literature \cite{poole2016exponential, roberts2021principles}.
-Partial Jacobians are likely to play an important role in quantifying the criticality of networks that consist of many different kinds of layers.
+We have introduced partial Jacobians and their averaged norms as tools to analyze the propagation of gradients through deep neural networks at initialization.
+Using APJN evaluated close to the output, $\mathcal J^{L-2,L-1} \approx \chi_{\mathcal J}^\star$, we have introduced a very cheap and simple empirical test for criticality.
+We have also shown that criticality formulated in terms of partial Jacobians is equivalent to criticality studied previously in literature \citep{poole2016exponential, roberts2021principles, martens2021rapid}.
+Additionally, APJN can be utilized to quantify criticality in inhomogeneous (\emph{i.e.} no periodic stacking of blocks) networks \cite{he2022autoinit}.